lpinon/rna_microservice/README.md

 * Your remaining codons will be stored until you send an end Codon
 * You will receive the full Gen on the last response (the one containing the END Codon)

+If you send an incomplete Gen in one message (only a few lines but not the full one) you will receive an **UnexpectedEndOfStream** error indicating that there is more data pending to be sent in order to complete the current Gen.

 **Example request**:

 ```shell script